Book TravelContact

 The walking trails also take you to the coastline which is where you'll see the rocky coves, with water that is ideal for swimming, and even families of peacocks that were brought into the islands by Maximilian who was the 19th-century Austrian Archduke.

 The monastery that was once on the island can also be used as a restaurant in the summer.
-If you are Game of Thrones fan then couple of shooting of Game of Thrones was also done on this Island and also you will get to see the original Game of Thrones Iron Throne kept on this Island where you can get your favourite click.
+If you are Game of Thrones fan then couple of shooting of Game Of Thrones Locations In Dubrovnik was also done on this Island and also you will get to see the original Game of Thrones Iron Throne kept on this Island where you can get your favourite click.

 Trsteno Arboretum